upasadena/interactive-cyoa-tutorial/docs/static/reddit_post.md

 something, or just need a refresher,  this guide hopes to cover all of it!

 <!-- For early release only -->
-Disclaimer: This tutorial is still in development (on version 0.17.0 as of writing this).
-The Mechanics section is (almost) completely done, but as a whole it's not yet complete.
+Disclaimer: This tutorial is still in development (on stable version 0.17.0 as of writing this).
+The Mechanics section is (almost) completely done, but the tutorial as a whole is not yet complete.
 The only things that really need work are the Styling section and the Reference.
 <!-- End early release -->

 <!-- For r/NSFWCYOA only -->